Liontea9048/Liontea9048.github.io/README.md

 ##### <span stype="color: #808080">*Last update: July 10, 2024*</span>
 ---
 I am looking for opportunities to go beyond my limits.
-I am able to grasp new concepts quickly, and embrace challenges.
+I am able to grasp new concepts quickly, and not afraid of challanges.
 I have experience in radiological science, especially radiation protection.

 ## Contact Information
 - **E-mail**: <a href='mailto:sangbin.han43@gmail.com'>sangbin.han43@gmail.com</a>